camaron-ai/rl-doom/README.md

 ```sh
 pip install .
 ```
+If you encounter any issues with Torch, ensure you install the correct version based on your accelerator (GPU, CPU, TPU, or MPS).

 ## Training

 Before training, you need a configuration file with the training settings.
 A sample file is provided in `config.yml`: